BenoGustavo/adopt-me-api-v2/README.md

-# Fastify Prisma API Template
+# Adopt Me API

-A simple Fastify + Prisma application with some boilerplate code, following the SOLID principles.
+Adopt Me API is a Fastify-based application designed to manage pet adoptions.
+It uses Prisma as the ORM and follows SOLID principles for a clean and maintainable codebase.

 ## Table of Contents